 Overall I found TunnelBear to offer pretty good speeds.

 Aside from the screenshots above, I also ran tests with other servers in Europe as well as Canada and Australia.
-The results were decent throughout the server network.
+The results were OK throughout the server network.
 I did not have any issues with dropped connections or other network problems.

 The TunnelBear Chrome extension is a lightweight encrypted proxy that you can easily control from the browser window.
 I tested the TunnelBear Chrome extension for this review and found it to work well.